a-karma/Bogor_Workshop/DAY_3/Session2.md

 ### 1. Building phylogenetic trees with IQtree

 First in your home directory we need to make a new directory for this session.
-Call it something sensible and navigate into this directory
+Call it something sensible and navigate into this directory.

 Next we will activate the correct conda environment for the day
 > `Hint` - this will be the same as the one you were using this morning